LuZhang-lucky/Media_Text_Analysis/README.md

 During the summer of 2025, I revisited the project with more time to study and apply methods from the learning material.
 I expanded the corpus and reworked the analysis, producing this new version with a more structured workflow, larger dataset, and improved insights.

+## About This Project

+Unlike the diverse datasets used in the course assignments of *Introduction to Cultural Analytics and Python*, this project focuses on a **single corpus** centered around the topical and timely news theme of **DeepSeek**.
+By using one unified dataset of newsletters and articles, the analysis aims to provide a clear, coherent investigation into what topics are discussed and the sentiments expressed in the media coverage.

+The main workflow involves:

+- Collecting an expanded corpus of media articles about DeepSeek
+- Applying text mining techniques such as TF-IDF to identify unique and frequent words
+- Using topic modeling to explore thematic structures, though limited by the relatively small and specialized corpus, which makes distinct topic separation somewhat ambiguous
+- Conducting sentiment analysis that reveals notable patterns, including sentiment shifts over time and identifying articles with strongly negative sentiment
 ## 📁 Project Structure